 The IDP Division is in place and is responsible for the compilation of the document and the facilitation of IDP meetings.
 There is the PMS unit located in the office of the municipal manager and it is responsible for performance management.
 The IDP document is compiled in house and it is approved annually on time.
 The PMS Policy and Framework are in place and quarterly institutional performance reviews are conducted.
 The individual performance assessments are conducted quarterly up to the levels of senior managers.
 The unit provide the technical support during the assessments.
-For the 2018/2019, financial year the municipality's IDP was rated as HIGH in terms of the assessments conducted annually by the province.
+For the 2023/2024, financial year the municipality's IDP was rated as HIGH in terms of the assessments conducted annually by the province.
 From the 2016/2017, financial years to date the Blouberg IDP assessments have been sustained at a HIGH rating.
+The alignment of the IDP and SDBIP has also been consistent as per the assessment report.